LPBeaulieu/Book-Generator-PrintABook/README.md

 ![Additional Formatting Parameters 3](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/PrintABook%20settings%20instructions-image%203.png)<hr> <b>Figure 3.</b> The image above lists the different formatting parameters that can be altered when generating the cover image.
 If ever you change the font of the cover text from Baskerville to some other font, the horizontal and vertical text alignment on the spine might be off center.
 In order to bring the text to the right by a certain amount of pixels within the spine dark rectangle, simply pass in the number of pixels (without units) after "pixels_from_left_cover_spine:", where a negative value would bring the text to the left.
 Similarly, the text can be moved up by a certain number of pixels by including the number after "pixels_from_bottom_cover_spine:", where a negative value would bring the text down.
 In order center the text on the front cover title box, add the number of pixels after "pixels_from_top_cover_title_box:", where a positive value would bring the text down and a negative value would shift the text up, and "pixels_from_left_cover_title_box:", where a positive value would shift the text to the right and a negative value would bring the text to the left.
 The cover image may be generated in greyscale tones for printing in black and white.
 The cover box color would then automatically be set as black and the text color would be light grey.
 By default, color images are generated, so you would need to pass in the argument "greyscale" in order to generate a greyscale image.
 For color images, the color of the boxes is set by default as the complementary color of the darkest color, and then adjusted automatically so that it is dark enough to render the text nicely.
 The text color is by default the lightest color found in the image.
 However, both of these may be set as any color of your choice, using either the HTML color names or RGB values.

-The largest possible title font size on the front cover may be modified by entering the desired font size (in points, the default value being 100 pt) after the "cover_title_size:" argument.
-Similarly, the largest possible author size on the front cover may be set by adding the font size after the "cover_author_size:" argument, the default value being 75 pt in this case.
+The largest possible title font size on the front cover may be modified by entering the desired font size (in pixels, the default value being 100 px) after the "cover_title_size:" argument.
+Similarly, the largest possible author size on the front cover may be set by adding the font size after the "cover_author_size:" argument, the default value being 75 px in this case.
 The code will then scale the text down to the largest font size that fits within the front cover box.
+The same can be done with the spine font size, by entering the desired font size the default value being 100 px), after the "spine_font_size:" argument.

 Finally, the spine text may be customized to include your own text.
 By default, the spine text contains the initialled author name, with only the last name written in full, followed by an em dash and then the book title.
 To enter your custom spine text, enter it as an additional argument when running the code, preceded by "spine_text:".
 <br><br><br>